-- comprise 10 senior faculty members and chair, all appointed by the Dean for renewable three-year terms as well as one fourth-year medical student who shall also be selected by the Dean.
-Eight members and the chair shall be appointed after consultation with the Associate Deans of Academic Affairs, Student Affairs, and Diversity & Multicultural Affairs.
+comprise 10 senior faculty members and chair, all appointed by the Dean.
+Eight members (representing all four curricular years) and the chair shall be appointed after consultation with the Associate Deans of Academic Affairs, Student Affairs, and Diversity and Multicultural Affairs.
 The remaining two members, a Course Director and a Clerkship Director, shall be appointed after consultation with the chairs of the Pre-Clerkship Curriculum Subcommittee (PCS) and Clerkship Curriculum Subcommittee (CCS) chairs, respectively.
 No other member can be a course, course module, or clerkship director.
 The Associate Deans for Student Affairs, Academic Affairs, and Diversity and Multicultural Affairs, and the Director of Academic Enhancement shall serve ex officio, without vote.
 The Registrar shall act as secretary without vote.

-- This Committee shall meet monthly during the academic term, and otherwise as needed at the call of the chair.
+- meet monthly during the academic term, and otherwise as needed at the call of the chair.